What do they look like?

 Some of the better known burrowing frogs are:

-Painted Burrowing Frog (widespread in south-eastern South Australia and western Victoria but endangered in New South Wales)
+Painted Burrowing Frog (Neobatrachus pictus): Is widespread in south-eastern South Australia and western Victoria but endangered in New South Wales.
+It is a light yellowy-white colour with darker brown patterns across its back.

 Did you know?